adnk0393/IMD-reduction/README.md

 # MinNet: IMD preprocessing for automated mineral-group classification
 ## 🌟 Core overview

 MinNet is a Python/Streamlit implementation of Inherent Mineral Dimensionality (IMD) preprocessing for automated mineral-group classification from oxide-composition tables.
-It is designed for EPMA- and SEM–EDS-derived mineral analyses where the input consists of major-oxide wt.% values rather than image-based mineral maps.
+It is designed for EPMA- and SEM–EDS-derived mineral analyses where the input consists of major-oxide wt.% values.

 Automated mineral identification from oxide tables is difficult because such datasets commonly contain incomplete oxide reporting, uneven class representation and chemically redundant variables.
 IMD addresses the redundancy part of this problem by converting oxide wt.% values to normalized mol.% and then aggregating selected substitutable oxides into fixed, chemically interpretable features before supervised classification.